epics-rip/pvDataWWW/scripts/README_CPP.md

     PVCOMMON=$(EV4_BASE)/pvCommonCPP
     EPICS_BASE=/path/to/epics/base

-pointing to the locations in a file called RELEASE.local in the top-level directory.
+where each line points to the location of the respective EPICS Version 4 module.
 Add your paths to the EPICS base (EPICS\_BASE) and the location of the bundle (EV4\_BASE).
 An example (ExampleRelease.local) is included in the bundle.

-With this in place, to build type
+With this in place, to build type:

     make

 A bash configration script is provided for building on Linux.
-In which case the following will work.
+In which case the following will work:

     make EPICS_BASE=/path/to/epics/base make configure
     make